cloudblog004/fantasticfoodies/content/en/posts/587-steps-to-prepare-favorite-burger-and-fries.md

 1. Put all the patties ingredients in a bowl.
 Mix and knead it well.
 Cover with cling film and leave it to rest in the fridge.
 Shape the chicken mince into balls about a small ball size, then flatten them.
 1. If you cook them in the oven, you can arrange the patties on the lightly sprayed with oil baking tray.
 Then cook the petties at 350° F/ 180° C for about half an hour or until the kebabs are cooked through.
 1. If you cook the patties on the griddle pan, you can spray the pan with a little bit of oil.
 Cook the patties on each side for about 6-7 minutes.
 Until the meat is cooked through.
 You can also cook the chicken kebabs in the air fryer.
 Last but not least, you can cook the meat on the barbecue according to however you like.
 Enjoy !!!
-1. This is my French fries recipe link 👇   https://cookpad.com/uk/recipes/14819147-french-fries-with-cheesy-sauce?invite_token=V8w7xEbsmkiEAoiLG88pvUJB&amp;shared_at=1627415070
+1. This is my French fries recipe link 👇   https://cookpad.com/uk/recipes/14819147-french-fries-with-cheesy-sauce?invite_token=V8w7xEbsmkiEAoiLG88pvUJB&shared_at=1627415070
 1. Ready to serve and ENJOY!

-C&#39;est ça les valeurs Burger &amp; Fries !
+C&#39;est ça les valeurs Burger & Fries !
 See more ideas about cooking recipes, burger, recipes.
 The burger looks great, and it looks very photorealistic.
 Only criticism is that the fries look a bit This is REALLY good.
 Although, I think the onions, tomato and cheese could use.

 So that's going to wrap it up for this exceptional food burger and fries recipe.
 Thank you very much for your time.
 I'm confident that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!